Conjoined Ohio twins, 62, mark a milestone

 “It has been lifelong goal to reach this age,” Jim Galyon said.

-(Additional reporting by Kevin Murphy, Editing by Ellen Wulfhorst, Lisa Shumaker and Kevin Liffey)
+(Additional reporting by Kevin Murphy, Editing by Ellen Wulfhorst and Lisa Shumaker)